CS-SI/tuleap-helmchart/README.md

 This is the Git repo of the CS GROUP - France Helm Chart for [Tuleap](https://tuleap.org).
 The actual chart can be found in the [charts](charts/tuleap) directory and see the README of the chart for more information.

+## Usage

+[Helm](https://helm.sh) must be installed to use the charts.
+Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

+Once Helm has been set up correctly, add the repo as follows:

+  helm repo add tuleap https://CS-SI.github.io/tuleap-helmchart

+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo tuleap` to see the charts.

+To install the Tuleap chart:

+    helm install my-tuleap tuleap/tuleap

+To uninstall the chart:

+    helm delete my-tuleap

 # License

 Copyright 2022, CS GROUP - France, https://www.csgroup.eu/